JVT038/MetaTube/README.md

   - Set up templates and options for the YouTube download
   - Download YouTube videos based on a selected template
   - Exclude fragments (such as intros, outros, etc.) from the download
+  - Metadata from either the user or Musicbrainz can be merged with MP3 files

   To-Do before the first release:

-  - Automatically merge metadata from Musicbrainz with the downloaded file
+  - Support more extensions to merge metadata with.
   - Store the information about downloaded releases in the database
   - Some decent mobile support
   - Docker support